 Amazon’s CreateSpace is one of the few POD providers that doesn’t charge a set-up fee, and its roster of additional services—which includes copy editing, cover design, interior design, and marketing—is one of the more robust.
 The service lets authors set the price of books and, using its Royalty Calculator, they can estimate their net profit from each book sale (factoring in variables such as trim size and page count).
 CreateSpace also offers two distribution plans: Standard Distribution, through which authors can make books available on Amazon and CreateSpace.com; and Expanded Distribution, through which authors can make books available to libraries, bookstores, and academic institutions.
 (Be aware that the Expanded Distribution plan involves a significantly higher “sales channel” deduction, and thus lower royalties.)
 CreateSpace’s main selling point—its sheer abundance of options—can also prove somewhat bewildering.
 Fortunately, the service provides some guidance in the form of community message boards, customer service, and instructional videos.

 IngramSpark, a POD service operated by the book wholesaler Ingram, offers an impressively streamlined process for publishing, producing, and distributing both electronic and physical indie books.
-Though printing with the service requires some setup expenses and legwork—authors will need to secure an ISBN as well as compile metadata and stipulate territory rights (the site’s glossary of terms can be helpful here)—the benefits of publishing with Ingram are clear.
-As the site states, “IngramSpark is connected to the ordering systems of 39,000 global booksellers, libraries, and online retailers.”
-Authors’ titles “will also be linked to direct orders from web consumers, and reach every major mobile and e-reader (including iBookstore, Kobo, Kindle, Barnes & Noble Nook, etc.).”
+Though printing with the service requires some setup expenses and legwork—authors will need to secure an ISBN as well as compile metadata and stipulate territory rights—the benefits of publishing with Ingram are clear.
+As the site states, it has “Access to over 39,000 retailers, libraries, schools and universities—online and in stores.”
+This also includes “E-book distribution from more than 70 online partners serving readers across the globe.”
 In addition, the service boasts that it offers the a wide range of paper options, trim sizes, and bindings, making it a potentially good choice for authors with particular printing needs.

-According to its homepage, Lulu has printed more than 1.6 million books since its inception in 2002.
+According to its website, Lulu has printed more than 2 million books in more than 225 countries and territories since its inception in 2002.
 The service charges no set-up fee, and provides a book cost calculator that lets authors estimate per-book printing fee, which is dependent upon factors such as trim size, binding type, and page count.
 Assuming a book meets the distribution requirements, Lulu will make authors’ titles available on Amazon.com and BN.com, among other retailers, at no cost.
 The site also offers estimates of royalties from each sales channel.
 Volume discounts kick in starting at 15 copies, and increase up to 20% off for orders of over 1,200 copies.
 Lulu also offers add-on services, such as copy editing and book video production, but these tend to be significantly more expensive than those offered by other POD services.
 Lulu is an especially good option for authors printing books for personal use that they don’t plan to sell via retail, in which case an ISBN is not required.

-Dog Ear’s services start at $1,099 (for the Basic Package), and run up to $3,999 (for the Masterpiece Package).
+Dog Ear Publishing’s services start at $1,498 (for the Basic Package), and run up to $7,999 (for the Ultimate Package).
 All packages include an ISBN assignment, a Library of Congress number, paperback and hardcover formats, custom cover and interior design options, free author copies, and inclusion in Google Book search.
-The more expensive packages include copy editing services, marketing materials, and the creation of an author website with a domain of the author’s choosing.
+The more expensive packages include copy editing services, extensive marketing materials, and the creation of an author website with a domain of the author’s choosing.
 Dog Ear’s retail partners include Barnes & Noble, Amazon, and Books-A-Million; the site also allows authors to set their own prices and offer competitive printing costs.
 Perhaps what really sets Dog Ear apart, though, is that they provide an extensive—not to mention refreshingly honest—comparison between their services and those of other POD providers.